milankl/prob_meteogram/README.md

 # HOW TO USE

 This script will create a probabilistc meteogram for a given city or location.
-Will require ECMWF EPS data in a folder called "/data", which is not provided in this repository.
+Will require ECMWF EPS data in a folder called "/data", which is not provided in this repository due to licensing issues.
 Then do

     python meteogram.py